sepehr0eslami/rimp/README.md

 # Rimp(Reimplementer)

-`rimp` is a Cross-Platform command-line tool which makes working with files/folders you need regularly much easier, by allowing you to tag and access them in the future only by their tags.
+`rimp` is a Cross-Platform command-line tool which makes working with files/folders you need regularly much easier, by allowing you to tag and access them in the future using only their tags.

 ## :thinking: Why?